mediaexplorer74/WDRT/README.md

 ## CAUTION

 - As my other decomp tests, this is as-is, I will not edit these.
 They are just a template for me to learn and maybe others.
+- System engenners, use / re-use it at your own risk.

 ## TODO
-- Try to reconstruct this solution... (or find the time for WDRT RnD, heh)
+- Try to find the time for more WDRT RnD...
+- Try to assemble the lite version: use minimal number of projects, more special logics for ffu (re)flashing... idk

 ## References
 https://github.com/Empyreal96/WindowsDeviceRecoveryTool_components_decompiled